 Generally, requirements for on-site parking add development cost from construction of the parking areas, ongoing maintenance, and the physical area they occupy.
-Program HO-2.3.8(1) commits the City to including a non-discretionary voluntary option for housing developments that are located within one quarter mile walking distance of a STAGE public transit stop an option to reduce the number of on-site parking spaces.
-Eligible housing developments would include those that include studio apartments (i.e., units without a bedroom), having three or more housing units (attached or detached), targeting special populations (e.g., seniors).
+Program HO-2.3.8(1) commits the City to including a nondiscretionary voluntary option for housing developments that are located within one quarter mile walking distance of a STAGE public transit stop an option to reduce the number of on-site parking spaces.
+Eligible housing developments (i.e., units without a bedroom), having three or more housing units (attached or detached), targeting special populations (e.g., seniors).